CSCI-215-WebsiteProgramming-2018/syllabus/README.md

 ## Course Overview

-We will dive into the nuances of Android mobile device programming to teach how to write and understand Mobile Application Development relating those applications to the Model View Controller design pattern.
-Modern tools such as Android Studio, Git, GitHub, and the Debugger will be heavily used.
+This course builds on your Web Design knowledge by adding a dynamic element to your websites.
+This is achieved with extensive use of the Javascript programming language and Javascript libraries such as jQuery.
+Modern tools such as Webstorm (or equivilent editor), Git, GitHub, and the Debugger will be heavily used.
 Piazza will be used so that students and instructor may have a collaborative Question and Answer environment.
 I expect maximum participation with students answering other students' questions if they know the answer.
 All projects will be administered through GitHub, where students are expected to initiate the assignment and complete under Version Control (accomplished with Git and pushed to GitHub).
 Completing the assignment as assigned will not be enough for an A+.
 Students must add at least one "WOW" feature to the project and must be successfully demo'd to the Instructor.
 Topics covered include:

 * Write rich web-based programs that execute in a standard web browser
 * Write web-programs that use JavaScript and HTML